 Comité de Apoyo a los Trabajadores Agrícolas (CATA) v.
 Perez, 774 F.3d 173 (3d Cir.
 2014).
 In collaboration with a coalition of U.S. workers and their advocates, CDM represented the only guestworker plaintiff to challenge the U.S. Department of Labor’s 2009 H-2B regulations.
 In 2014, the plaintiffs won a landmark ruling from the U.S. Court of Appeals for the Third Circuit.
 The decision resulted in a significant increase in migrant workers’ wages by prohibiting the use of biased employer surveys to determine the prevailing wage owed to H-2B workers.
 CDM achieved this momentous victory alongside a dedicated coalition of co-counsel including Friends of Farmworkers, North Carolina Justice Center, Northwest Workers’ Justice Project, Southern Poverty Law Center, and attorney Edward Tuddenham, who argued the case on appeal.

 Rodriguez v.
-RCO Reforesting, Inc., NO. 2:16-2523 WBS CMK, 2017 U.S. Dist.
-LEXIS 126543 (E.D.
+RCO Reforesting, Inc., No. 2:16-cv-2523 WBS DMC, 2019 U.S. Dist.
+LEXIS 12597 (E.D.
 Cal.
-Aug.
-8, 2017).
-In this ongoing federal wage litigation in California, CDM and co-counsel California Rural Legal Assistance, Inc. are representing H-2B forestry workers in a collective action alleging violations of federal and state wage laws.
-Among other violations, the workers were required to work without required minimum and overtime wages and were forced to pay prohibited travel and equipment costs.
-Present and former H-2B employees of the Defendants currently have the opportunity to opt-in to the case to participate as plaintiffs.
+Jan.
+24, 2019).
+In this wage litigation in federal court in California, CDM and co-counsel California Rural Legal Assistance, Inc. represented hundreds of H-2B forestry workers alleging violations of federal and California state wage laws.
+The workers were required to work without required minimum and overtime wages and were forced to pay prohibited travel, visa and equipment costs.
+The court approved a $500,000 settlement in January 2019.

 For information about CDM’s legal and litigation support services, contact Legal Director Ben Botts at firstname.lastname@example.org, or call toll-free at 01-800-590-1773 from Mexico or 1-855-234-9699 from the U.S.